Fox-ML-infrastructure/FoxML_Core/LEGAL/COMPLIANCE_FAQ.md

 ### Q7.2: What about student projects?

-**A:** Student projects for academic purposes are permitted under AGPL-3.0.
+**A:** Student projects for academic purposes at qualifying institutions are permitted as free use (see `LICENSE`).
 Commercial use by students (e.g., for startups) requires a commercial license.

 **See `LEGAL/COMMERCIAL_USE.md` Section 1.**